maguid28/OCR_Accountant/README.md

 #### Background:
   Found budgeting applications online

-  None were too accurate as they required inputting the data manually.
+  None were very accurate as they required inputting the data manually.

   Had the idea of adding an OCR element to make input quicker and more efficient.